 Test the Get Metadata activity

-Before, we move forward, let’s the Get Metadata activity by clicking on the Debug button which (after a few seconds) opens up a new Output tab along with the status of the Debug activity as shown below.
+Before, we move forward, let’s test the Get Metadata activity by clicking on the Debug button which (after a few seconds) opens up a new Output tab along with the status of the Debug activity as shown below.

 As shown in the above screenshot, the Debug operation got succeeded.
 Let’s click on the Output button (you will see this only when you hover the mouse icon) to view the output of this Get Metadata activity as shown below in the form of JSON format.